 Healthy Eating for Breakfast

-Women with PCOS know that breakfast is super important when it comes to helping to control our insulin levels.
-We want meals that are filling but low in sugar!
+Women with PCOS know that breakfast is super important when it comes to improving insulin levels.
+We want meals that are filling but low in sugar and high in protein!
 Breakfast sets us up for blood sugar stability for the rest of the day by having the proper ratio of nutrients.

 I love adding things like chia seeds and chocolate protein powder to my oatmeal to make it extra yummy!

 Protein powder also helps to stabilize blood sugar and adds a sweet kick without the sugar.
 Watch out for proteins with added sugars or sweeteners, like stevia.
 Studies show that these can trick our body into thinking we’re eating something sweet, and pump up our insulin.
 As you may know, high insulin triggers more testosterone.
 Another thing I like to make sure of when it comes to protein powder is that it doesn’t have ‘whey’ protein.
-This is actually dairy – so opt for a dairy free option, like hemp protein.
+This is actually dairy – so opt for a dairy-free option, like hemp protein, if you are living that dairy free life.

 Alongside a filling breakfast, spearmint tea is a PCOS super-drink.
 Research has shown that three cups of spearmint tea a day can decrease testosterone and improve PCOS symptoms like excessive hair growth (known as hirsutism).